🎮

 Abxylute One Pro becomes much easier to judge once it is forced into the same room as Mangmi Pocket Max, RG-556, and RG Cube.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Abxylute One Pro versus Mangmi Pocket Max is interesting because more powerful is the obvious angle.
-Mangmi Pocket Max sits close enough to Abxylute One Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
-From another angle, mangmi Pocket Max is tracked around 200.0.
+Compared with Abxylute One Pro, Mangmi Pocket Max makes the more obvious play for readers who care about more powerful.
+Mangmi Pocket Max is tracked around 200.0.
 Its overall rating is ????½.
-More importantly, abxylute One Pro versus RG-556 is interesting because smaller alternative is the obvious angle.
-Compared with Abxylute One Pro, RG-556 makes the more obvious play for readers who care about smaller alternative.
+In practice, abxylute One Pro versus RG-556 is interesting because smaller alternative is the obvious angle.
+If Abxylute One Pro feels almost right but not quite, RG-556 is the sort of nearby detour that can completely change the shortlist.
 RG-556 is tracked around 175.0.
-From another angle, abxylute One Pro versus RG Cube is interesting because smaller alternative is the obvious angle.
-RG Cube sits close enough to Abxylute One Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+More importantly, abxylute One Pro versus RG Cube is interesting because smaller alternative is the obvious angle.
+From another angle, if Abxylute One Pro feels almost right but not quite, RG Cube is the sort of nearby detour that can completely change the shortlist.
 RG Cube is tracked around $170 (+ shipping).

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.